JetBrains Fleet 1.48 Help

 rule cc command = gcc -c -o $out $in description = CC $out rule link command = gcc -o $out $in description = LINK $out

-To generate a compilation database for one rule named cc, specify the following:
+To generate a compilation database for a single rule named cc, run:

 -t compdb cc > compile_commands.json

-But for multiple rules, you need to get their exact names from the build file and pass them to compdb (refer to one of the possible solutions).
+To include multiple rules, extract their names from the build file and pass them to compdb.
+See this guide for details.

 • Make-based projects

-The compiledb-generator tool creates compilation databases for make-based build systems.
+Use the compiledb-generator tool to create a compilation database for make-based build systems.

 • Bear and intercept-build tools

-Bear and intercept-build from scan-build are the tools to help you get a compilation database by intercepting compiler calls during the build.
+Tools like Bear and intercept-build (from scan-build) can generate a compilation database by intercepting compiler calls during the build process.

 • SourceTrail Visual Studio extension